 4. Dominant languages in the Caribbeans are Spanish, English, Dutch, Haitian Creole and Papiamento

-5. Parts of all four Pirates of the Caribbean movies (The Curse of the Black Pearl, Dead Man’s Chest, At World’s End and On Stranger Tides), starring Johnny Depp, Orlando Bloom and Keira Knightley, were filmed in the Caribbean.
+5. Another one of those Caribbean fun facts is that parts of all four Pirates of the Caribbean movies (The Curse of the Black Pearl, Dead Man’s Chest, At World’s End and On Stranger Tides), starring Johnny Depp, Orlando Bloom, and Keira Knightley, were filmed in the Caribbean.

 6. Jamaica was the scene of the very first James Bond film, Dr. No.

-7. The shortest runway on earth, not more than 1,300 feet long, can be found at the Caribbean island of Saba.
+7. Another one of those interesting facts about the Caribbean is that the shortest runway on earth, not more than 1,300 feet long, can be found on the Caribbean island of Saba.

 8. There are more churches per square mile in Jamaica (1,600 in total) than in any other country in the world.
 You can even find this record in the Guinness Book of Records.